f-alonso-vendrell/f-alonso-vendrell.github.io/black-hole-lab/README.md

 ## Lab Components

-We have cleaned up a portion of space of 15.000.000.000 light years around our Black Hole to have a nice environment to work with and we have put in it a black hole with the given characteristics for our experiments.
+We have cleared up a portion of space of 15.000.000.000 light years around our Black Hole to have a nice environment to work with and we have put in it a black hole with the given characteristics for our experiments.

 This lab has 4 components: